686 x 1981 x 35mm

 Engineered wood doors are made by combining layers of solid wood or wood veneers with high-density cores to create a solid construction.
 This construction method offers increased stability, resistance to warping, and cost-effectiveness while still providing the appearance of solid wood.

 When installing 35mm fire doors, it is crucial to use appropriate frames and accessories to maintain the door's fire-resistant integrity and ensure compliance with fire safety regulations.
-Here are some essential components to consider for your 35mm fire door installation:
+Whilst they are sized to suit standard frames, you'll still need fire rated options to ensure the door performs its vital safety function.
+Here are some essential components to consider for your fire door installation:

 Door Frames